Biden to get roasted at White House journalists’ dinner

 He may have been practicing on Friday, delivering his trademark brand of self-deprecation about his age – though more dad joke than edgy late-night TV fare.

-After pausing for the laughter, he added: “No matter what the press says.”
+After pausing for laughter, he added: “No matter what the press says.”